skumar221/XNATImageViewer_Prototype/README.md

 ## Overview

 The basic organizational structure of the XNATViewer centers on javascript objects which control various DOM elements.
-The XNATImageViewer makes use of jquery, jquery-ui, and jquery-collision.
+The XNATViewer makes use of jquery, jquery-ui, and jquery-collision.

 Usually there's a centralizing div element called a "widget" for every javascript object.
 Most objects utilize an "init" paradigm that allows it to manage its arguments and set up its "widget" element.